kerathy/Statement/README.md

 • Visualized the trends with Python for real-time positive and negative sentiment

 ### Another two personal projects
-Spring Boot - Thymeleaf – CRUD Database Real-Time Project
+Spring Boot—Thymeleaf—CRUD Database Real-Time Project
-•	Created a Controller to handle web browser requests, apply the Service layer design pattern
+• Used the Service Layer design pattern to create a controller to handle web browser requests.
 • Integrated Repository to execute CRUD actions with Spring Data JPA
-•	Developed Thymeleaf templates to render database results.
+• Created Thymeleaf templates to display database results.
 • Beautify Thymeleaf templates with Bootstrap CSS

 A Restaurant Search App
 •	Built app screen layout with React Native